open-policy-agent/opa/site/index.md

 ### Embeddable
 {: .opa-homepage--section--feature--title}

-Anyone can use OPA’s interactive shell to quickly experiment with queries and data sets.
+Services written with Go can use OPA as a library and do not need to run a separate daemon.
 {: .opa-homepage--section--feature--text}

 {% endcontentfor %}